-The Error processing section provides detailed information about how Integromat processes and evaluates errors.
-If something happens during a scenario and the resulting behavior does not correspond to your requirements, you can add an error handler route to your scenario and handle an error within this route automatically.
-In order to differentiate these special routes inside the graphic diagram of a scenario, we use little transparent circles to show how we connect modules on such routes.
+The Error processing section provides detailed information on how Integromat processes and evaluates errors.
+If something happens during a scenario and the resulting behavior does not correspond to your requirements, you can add an error handler route to your scenario so you can handle an error within this route automatically.
+In order to differentiate these special routes inside the graphic diagram of a scenario, we use little transparent circles to show how we connect modules in such routes.

-If you do not insert any directive into the error-handler route, Integromat will first process all modules within this route.
-Once processing is completed, the Ignore directive will be executed automatically.
+If you do not insert a directive into the error-handler route, Integromat will first process all modules within this route.
+Once processing is complete, the Ignore directive will be executed automatically.

 You can use a filter to control which errors are handled by the error-handler route.
 This allows you to catch only specific types of errors.
 If a caught error does not pass through the filter, the error will be treated as if there was no error-handler route available for the given location.

-Regardless of where a module is located, error-handler routes can be created on any module except routers.
-Thus, it is possible to create an error-handler route on a module that is already part of an existing error-handler route created for another module.
+Regardless of where a module is located, error-handler routes can be created and implemented on all modules, except routers.
+Thus, it is possible to create an error-handler route for a module that is already part of an existing error-handler route created for another module.